-While a Non-IgE-Mediated food allergy does not trigger anaphylaxis and is not immediately life-threatening, people with Celiac Disease face potentially life-threatening and severe adverse health effects that can arise through gluten ingestion including by way of example and not limited to: anemia, cancer, heart disease, immunological scarring, intestinal damage and malnutrition.
+While a Non-IgE-Mediated food allergy is not capable of triggering anaphylaxis and being immediately life-threatening, Celiac Disease and EoE patients face potentially life-threatening and severe adverse health effects that can arise through Gluten ingestion including by way of example and not limitation: anemia, cancer, heart disease, immunological scarring, intestinal damage, malnutrition for Celiac Disease and esophageal stricture, recurrent food impaction and esophageal perforation for EoE. ^{4 5}

-Nonetheless, the FDA Draft Guidance appears to be inconsistent with the conclusions of international food safety authorities and expert committees comprised of scientists, regulators, physicians, clinicians and risk managers from academia, government and the food industry including:
+Nonetheless, the FDA's Draft Guidance appears to be inconsistent with the conclusions of international food safety authorities and expert committees comprised of scientists, regulators, physicians, clinicians and risk managers from academia, government and the food industry including:

-- Joint Food and Agriculture Organization of the United Nations/World Health Organization Expert Committee on Food Additives Evaluation of certain food additives and contaminants: 53rd report of the Joint FAO/WHO Expert Committee on Food Additives.
+- Joint Food and Agriculture Organization of the United Nations/World Health Organization Expert Committee on Food Additives.
+Evaluation of certain food additives and contaminants: fifty-third report of the Joint FAO/WHO Expert Committee on Food Additives.
 2000.
 WHO Technical Report Series 896.
-World Health Organization, Geneva ("1999 FAO/WHO Expert Consultation"; also referred to as the "1999 Codex Criteria" as detailed in the FDA Draft Guidance and cited as "FDA Ref.
-25"). - Food and Agriculture Organization of the United Nations/World Health Organization.
+World Health Organization, Geneva ("1999 FAO/WHO Expert Consultation"; also referred to as the "1999 Codex criteria" as detailed in the FDA's Draft Guidance and cited as "FDA Ref.
+25").6 - Food and Agriculture Organization of the United Nations/World Health Organization.
 "Summary report of the Ad hoc Joint FAO/WHO Expert Consultation on Risk Assessment of Food Allergens.
 Part 1: Review and validation of Codex priority allergen list through risk assessment."
 2021 ("2021 FAO/WHO Expert Consultation"; also referred to as "FDA Ref.
-45" in FDA Draft Guidance).
+45" in FDA's Draft Guidance).7